node-red/node-red.github.io/docs/creating-nodes/properties.md

 title: Node properties
 ---

-A node's properties are defined by the `defaults` array in its html definition.
+A node's properties are defined by the `defaults` object in its html definition.
 These are the properties that get passed to the node constructor function when an instance of the node is created in the runtime.